 Animal Relief Foundation – Aruba (ARF-Aruba) is a registered 501(c)3 non-profit, founded by concerned tourists, with a mission to raise funds to provide care for homeless, hungry, injured, sick, abused or neglected dogs and cats in Aruba.

-The care we provide includes veterinary services – medical care for illness and injury, vaccinations, spaying/neutering and anything else needed for the well being of the animals.
-We also work to provide food, shelter and suitable homes for the homeless animals.
+The care we provide includes veterinary services – medical care for illness and injury, vaccinations, spaying/neutering, and anything else needed for the well-being of the animals.
+We also work to provide food, shelter, and suitable homes for homeless animals.

 Our work has a positive impact on the image and public health of the Island by decreasing the risk of animal related injuries and disease.

 100% of donated funds go directly to furthering this mission and are tax-deductible in the United States.
 We provide veterinary care, food, shelter, and in best cases a forever home to help these animals.
 We also try to spay/neuter as many dogs and cats as possible to humanely control their population.